-Pat Morris, a former defender with the Philadelphia KiXX, enters his fifth season as an assistant coach on the Saint Joseph’s men’s soccer coaching staff with former KiXX teammate and coach Don D’Ambra in 2014.
+Pat Morris, a former defender with the Philadelphia KiXX, wrapped up his eighth season as an assistant coach on the Saint Joseph’s men’s soccer staff with former KiXX teammate and coach Don D’Ambra in Fall 2017.

 In 2013, Morris helped coach the Hawks to their first Atlantic 10 postseason appearance since 1994.
 Saint Joseph’s held a scoreless tie with George Mason before the Patriots advanced on penalty kicks.
 With the draw, the Hawks concluded their season with a 5-8-6 overall record, marking the first time since 2007 that the men’s soccer program had notched more than two league wins in one season.